markqvist/Reticulum/docs/source/gettingstartedfast.rst

    programs and utilities.

 Depending on your device configuration, you may need to adjust firewall rules for Reticulum connectivity to and from your device to work.
+Until proper packaging is ready, you will also need to manually create a service or startup script to automatically laucnh Reticulum at boot time.

 Please also note that the `AutoInterface` requires link-local IPv6 addresses to be enabled for any Ethernet and WiFi devices you intend to use.
 If ``ip a`` shows an address starting with ``fe80::`` for the device in question, ``AutoInterface`` should work for that device.

 Raspberry Pi
 ^^^^^^^^^^^^^^^^^^^^^^^^^